Recap: The Simpsons S 13 E 2 The Parent Rap

 - Probably to avoid punishment.

 - Jerk Ass: Judge Harm.
 Up to Eleven, and then some.
+Her punishments are outdated, bordering on illegal.

 - Hanging Judge: Although for personal gains since she does obey the law, Constance Harm is quick to let people know how she got that name.